Gentle Dental is fully open, offering a full range of services and we are accepting new clients.

 Consultation – Client satisfaction is a priority at Gentle Dental and in order to deliver a continuing high level of service we have altered the way in which we provide some services.
 We now provide virtual consultations to assess and communicate remotely with clients both new and existing reducing the number of visits clients need to make to the clinic.

-The reception team will email you a pre-appointment questionnaire via DocuSign.
-This will be a short questionnaire consisting of the questions outlined below.
-We will also forward any additional paperwork that is required for your appointment such as a medical history update or a treatment consent form along with the benefits and risks of treatment.
-You will be required to sign and return these documents before your appointment.
+The reception team will email you We will also forward any paperwork that is required for your appointment such as a medical history update or a treatment consent form along with the benefits and risks of treatment.
+It would be helpful if you can sign and return these documents before your appointment.
 This reduces your contacts with people and surfaces while at Gentle Dental providing a safer environment for everyone.

-During your appointment the dentist, hygienist and dental nurse will be wearing full PPE for any aerosol generating procedures such as drilling or airflow.
+During your appointment the dentist, hygienist and dental nurse will be wearing full PPE for any aerosol generating procedures which is most treatments.
 This consists of a full gown, face masks (FFP2/3) face shield and gloves.
 You will be invited to take a seat in the dental chair and asked to remove your mask.

 When the treatment has finished the dentist/hygienist and nurse will remove their PPE.
 You will be asked to put on your mask, sanitise your hands and you will all leave the room together and the clinical team will return you to the reception area.

-You will be guided to a designated spot at reception whilst the receptionist listens to the handover to gather important information about your appointment and next steps.
+You will be guided to the reception and the clinical team with explain about your appointment and next steps.